 Growing Support for Bipartisan Legislation

 Over 150 House members and 25 Senators expressed support in two accompanying letters to President Trump for the inclusion of school facilities in any infrastructure package (House letter / Senate letter).
 This comes as 109 House members cosponsored House Bill 2475 introduced by Rep. Bobby Scott (VA), and 14 Senators cosponsored Senate Bill 1674 introduced by Sen. Jack Reed (RI).
 Both of these bills would provide $100 billion in federal grants and school construction bonds and would create an estimated 1.8 million construction jobs nationwide.
+The Senate Democrats’ infrastructure plan includes $50 billion for public schools.

 HR 2475 Supporting Organizations: 21st Century School Fund, AASA:The School Superintendents Association, American Federation of Teachers, American Speech-Language-Hearing Association, Association of School Business Officials International, Californians for School Facilities, Center for American Progress, Coalition for Healthier Schools, Council of the Great City Schools, International Union of Bricklayers and Allied Craftworkers, National Association of Federally Impacted Schools, National Council for Impacted Schools, National Council on School Facilities, National Education Association, National Indian Education Association, National Parent Teacher Association, National Rural Education Advocacy Consortium, National Rural Education Association, North America’s Building Trades Union, Rebuild America’s Schools Coalition, Teach Plus, United Steelworkers, U.S. Green Building Council.